Woman goes into shock on flight from Philadelphia

-A woman on a flight from Philadelphia to Cleveland is trying to reconnect with two doctors who were fellow passengers; she says they helped save her life.
+PHILADELPHIA (WPVI) --A woman on a flight from Philadelphia to Cleveland is trying to reconnect with two doctors who, she says, helped save her life mid-flight.

 Twenty-eight-year-old Ashley Spencer suffers from an auto-immune disease.
 During the flight, she had an allergic reaction so intense it sent her into anaphylactic shock.